erickbytes/lofipython/content/blog/troubleshooting-tracebacks-to-resurrect-a-web2py-app.rst

 .. image:: {static}/images/unable-to-parse-csv-fix.png
   :alt: unable to parse csv Python fix with TextIOWrapper

 After adding the above code to my web2py app's objects.py file, the csv importer completed my datavase import of new tame impala songs.
 Mission accomplished.

 I successfully imported the new songs to my app and brought the code forward into future Python versions.
 Keeping up with this project over the years shows how maintaining an app across different Python versions can cause unexpected challenges.
-After some tough Python tracebacks conquered, the app is now functional on the web again with all of Tame Impala's new music!
+With tough Python tracebacks conquered, the app is back on the web, now with all of Tame Impala's new music!

 **Check out my Tame Impala web2py app here:**